erivan/fullstack-challenge/README.md

  - User experience

 Feel free to change whatever you think needs to be changed.
-The more detailed, the better.
+The more detail the better.

 ### Installation
 #### Backend